How can you talk to a neurodiverse person in a way that works for them?

-Communicating with neurodiverse people — those with autism, ADHD, dyslexia, and other conditions — can be super rewarding.
+Communicating with neurodiverse people — those with autism, ADHD, dyslexia, and other conditions — is an everyday part of life.
 Here are some tips to help you connect better.

 Neurodiversity means people’s brains work differently.
 This includes people with autism, ADHD, dyslexia, and more.
 Everyone’s brain is unique, so communication styles can vary.
 Learn more about neurodiversity here.